MrStudentGuy/GLFW-Cmake-ImGUI-Starter/app/README.md

 # How to Register and Create a New Window in Your Application
 This guide will walk you through the process of registering and creating a new window in your application.
 We will be using the ImGui library for creating the window and the GLFW library for creating the OpenGL context.

+## Note
+There are two ways to do create and register a new window.

+1. You can use the Python script "AddWindow.py".
+Just run the script and follow the instructions.
+2. You can follow the steps below to create and register a new window manually.

 ## Step 1: Create a New Window Class